neos/neos-development-collection/TYPO3.Neos/Documentation/References/CodingGuideLines/PHP.rst

    Introduce xyz service                               // BAD, missing code prefix
    BUGFIX: Fixed bug xyz                               // BAD, subject should be written in present tense WIP !!!
 TASK: A breaking change                     // BAD, subject has to start with [!!!] for breaking changes
-   BUGFIX: SessionManager will remove expired sessions // GOOD, the line explains what the change does, not what the
+   BUGFIX: Make SessionManager remove expired sessions // GOOD, the line explains what the change does, not what the
                                                           bug is about (this should be explained in the following lines and in the related bug tracker ticket)